EoaNB-Team/EoaNB/README.md

 `Railgun Crash`: There is a railgun tech in our mod that crashes the user when they hover over the tech icon.
 We are still unsure what is causing this crash and are looking for a fix.

-### Other notable issues
-`Save Game Load Times`: It is a notable issue of how long save games take to load.
-Our average developer notices it takes them 5-10 minutes to load a save; longer as the game progresses past 1880.
-This issue is to be addressed with Ars Bellica.

 <hr>

 ## Meet the Team; Join the Discussion